-- Logicians typically think in terms of models, which are formally structured worlds with respect to which truth can be evaluated - We say m is a model of a sentence α if α is true in m - $M(\alpha)$ is the set of all models of α - Then KB $\models \alpha$ iff $M(KB) \subseteq M(\alpha)$ - E.g. KB = Giants won and Reds won entails α = Giants won - Think of KB and α as collections of constraints and of models m as possible states.
+- Logicians typically think in terms of models, which are formally structured worlds with respect to which truth can be evaluated - We say m is a model of a sentence α if α is true in m - $M(\alpha)$ is the set of all models of α - Then KB $\models \alpha$ iff $M(KB) \subseteq M(\alpha)$ - E.g. KB = Giants won and Reds won α = Giants won - Think of KB and α as collections of constraints and of models m as possible states.
 M(KB) are the solutions to KB and M(α) the solutions to α.
-Then, KB | α when all solutions to KB are also solutions to α.
+Then, KB ⊨ α when all solutions to KB are also solutions to α.

 All possible models in this reduced Wumpus world.
-What can we infer?

-M(KB) = all possible wumpus-worlds consistent with the observations and the "physics" of the Wumpus world.
+KB = all possible wumpus-worlds consistent with the observations and the "physics" of the Wumpus world.